timm/tested/README.md

 <img align=right width=400 src="/etc/img/cars.png">

-[The Road to AI](https://arxiv.org/pdf/2212.11279.pdf) paints a picture of modern AI, dominated by deep learning, where those current techniques are the inevitable, inexorable result of centuries are prior thought.
+[The Road to AI](https://arxiv.org/pdf/2212.11279.pdf) paints an exciting picture of modern AI, dominated by deep learning, where those current techniques are the inevitable, inexorable result of centuries are prior thought.

 It is a great paper, well worth your time.
+But it has its limitations.
-But missing in all that writing is one important concept: how do you test such systems?
+In all that writing is one important concept: how do you test such systems?
 If you are a software engineer, you know that AI software is still software.
 Software has bugs, always